5 Secrets to Living Longer and Stronger From P90X Creator Tony Horton

 There are five elements to my daily routine that allows me to be consistent for decades.
 You look at a lot of people and it's hit or miss or a fad, dealing with covid weight.

-During the pandemic you fell into one of five categories, Horton says:
+During the pandemic people fell into one of five categories, Horton says:

 "A friend told me that during the pandemic, there are Hunks, Drunks, Chunks, Monks, and Punks," Horton tells us.
 What that means:

-Hunks were people who nothing changed for them.
+- Hunks were people who saw nothing change.
 They were even more diligent and worked harder.
 They took this time to be productive and get into even better shape.

-Monks decided to not go anywhere, seriously quarantined full-on, followed all instructions, didn't go anywhere.
+- Monks decided to not go anywhere, were seriously quarantined full-on, followed all instructions, and didn't go anywhere.

 Tony's five tips to make fitness a habit and get in the best shape of your life